Boubakary/AI-Credit-Card-Fraud-Detection/README.md

 3. Commit your changes (`git commit -m 'Add some feature'`).
 4. Push to the branch (`git push origin feature/your-feature`).
 5. Open a Pull Request.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+## Acknowledgements

+- The datasets used in this project were obtained from [Kaggle](https://www.kaggle.com).
+- Inspiration and resources from various online tutorials and documentation.

+## Contact

+For any questions or suggestions, please feel free to contact the project maintainer.

+---